Dangrainage/todoServerHTTP/README.md

 Client side, you should use curl to request your tasks like so `curl -d "<username> <password>" your.server.address` Ofcouse replacing the placeholders with your actual username, password and server address (don't forget to change the defaults!)

+There is also the `update` command which is utilized as such `curl -d "update" your.server.address`

 Enjoy!